NVIDIA/nvmath-python/docs/sphinx/installation.rst

 =====================

-nvmath-python, like most modern Python packages, provides pre-built binaries (wheels and later conda packages) to the end users.
+nvmath-python, like most modern Python packages, provides pre-built binaries (wheels and conda packages) to the end users.
 The full source code is hosted in the `NVIDIA/nvmath-python <https://github.com/NVIDIA/nvmath-python>`_ repository.

 In terms of CUDA Toolkit (CTK) choices, nvmath-python is designed and implemented to allow building and running against 1. ``pip``-wheel, 2. ``conda``, or 3. system installation of CTK.
-Having a full CTK installation at either build- or run- time is not necessary; just a small fraction as explained below is enough.
+Having a full CTK installation at either build- or run-time is not necessary; only a small subset, as explained below, is enough.

 Host & device APIs (see :ref:`nvmath overview`) have different run-time dependencies and requirements.
 Even among host APIs the needed underlying libraries are different (for